 New paper published in JINST on “In situ radiation damage studies of opto-electronics in the ATLAS semiconductor tracker”.
 Co-authored by the Sheffield team.
 To access the paper click here.

-A new paper co-written by Dr I. Dawson and P. S. Miyagawa has been accepted for publication in the Journal of Instrumentation (JINST).
+A new paper co-authored by Dr I. Dawson and P. S. Miyagawa has been published in the Journal of Instrumentation (JINST).
 The pixel detector system is closest to the interaction point where the radiation backgrounds are most intense.
-For further details see Modelling radiation damage to pixel sensors in the ATLAS detector.
+For further details click here.

 Last week the Innovate UK ReDRESS team has successfully irradiated three different ultrasound transducer technologies with gammas and neutrons at the Jozef Stefan Institute TRIGA nuclear research reactor.
 The goal is to demonstrate the levels of radiation resilience for non destructive testing in the nuclear industry.
 Detailed simulations are also being performed by the University of Sheffield to establish the neutron and gamma fluences inside the devices under test, as well as quantities such as total ionising dose, neutron kerma, and DPA.
 The results will be published.